SWIR Cameras And Their Applications

 Free Space Optical Telecommunications (FSO)

-FSO can be used for ground to ground communication: outdoor wireless 2G/3G and 4G networks, to cover the edge of physical networks (“the last mile access”), CCTV surveillance networks, etc. More importantly, it can be used for ground to space (satellite) communications.
+FSO is used for ground to ground communication, such as outdoor wireless 2G/3G and 4G networks, to cover the edge of physical networks (“the last mile access”), and CCTV surveillance networks, etc. More importantly, it can be used for ground to space (satellite) communications.
 FSO enables simultaneously establishing a large number of independent links with high throughput; two major advantages compared to the radio bandwidth which is limited by its low directionality and radio frequency throughput (< 40 GHz).
-For example, Earth-observation satellites only overpass ground stations for a couple of minutes per day, it is critical that the large amount of data they collected can be transmitted in a short amount of time.
+For example, because Earth-observation satellites only overpass ground stations for a couple of minutes per day, it is critical that the large amount of data they collected can be transmitted in a short amount of time.
 Even more so for military satellites which very often may only communicate with ground stations within a limited geographical zone.
 Finally, FSO is the best option for extra-terrestrial communication which may come in use in the next decades… In short, FSO is a fast-growing segment for telecommunications, both in civil and military fields.

 Small Animal Imaging in the NIR-II & SWIR

-Small animal imaging is one of the main research areas for preclinical studies, including but not limited to; drug discovery, drug effectiveness, and early detection of cancer.
-Over time, imaging in the SWIR range became more profitable for scientists studying small animals.
-The short wave infrared (SWIR) range has several advantages compared to visible and infrared wavelengths in the domain of in vivo imaging.
-SWIR light provides higher depth of penetration while maintaining high resolution, low light absorption and reduced scattering within the tissue which makes it desirable to study living organisms.
-One of the biggest advantages of the SWIR range is that the auto fluorescence is negligible.
+One of the biggest advantages of the using a SWIR camera is that the auto fluorescence is negligible.
 This low level auto fluorescence increases the contrast and sensitivity compared to conventional imaging in NIR and visible ranges.
-Some of NIR fluorescence imaging contrast agents such as; ICG (indocyanine green), IRDye800CW and IR-12N3, has a non-negligible long tails passing 1500 nm region (NIR-II/SWIR) [1].
-InGaAs (indium gallium arsenide) based SWIR cameras fill the gap for imaging in NIR-II/SWIR wavelength range (900-1700nm) where silicon detectors are no longer sensitive.
+Some NIR fluorescence imaging contrast agents such as; ICG (indocyanine green), IRDye800CW and IR-12N3, exhibit non-negligible long emission tails extending past 1500 nm (NIR-II/SWIR) [1].
+InGaAs (indium gallium arsenide) based SWIR cameras fill the gap for imaging in the NIR-II/SWIR wavelength range (900-1700nm) where silicon detectors are no longer sensitive.

 Learn more by reading this application note.